Products

 How is excavating for FocalPoint different from any other excavation?

-There is no special certification to install a FocalPoint system.
+There is no special certifications to install a FocalPoint system.
 In fact, all of the steps are fairly simple and similar to the construction of a traditional bioretention system.
 However, it is tricky working in smaller spaces with precise requirements.
 That is why Ferguson Waterworks provides step-by-step recommendations for installers.

 Will Ferguson Waterworks be on-site to provide install assistance?